riccardoAlbertoni/CDTM-PreparingDCATtoCVS/readme.md

 The open data Matera Web Portal, http://dati.comune.matera.it/ is compliant with DCAT-AP-IT and deploys a CKAN web portal RDF enabled.

 ## 1- Downloading the whole catalog
 Instructions are available at https://github.com/ckan/ckanext-dcat#rdf-dcat-harvester
--  to download all the catalog accessing http://dati.comune.matera.it/catalog.ttl saved OpenMateraDatasetCatalog.ttl
+-  to download all the catalog, we can access http://dati.comune.matera.it/catalog.ttl and save it as  OpenMateraDatasetCatalog.ttl

 ## 2- Preparing a SPARQL query to get the info in a CSV
 2.1 Yasgui https://yasgui.triply.cc/ provides a GUI for checking syntax and writing SPARQL queries.
 2.2 query available on GenerateDatasetwithDistributionFromDCAT.sparql